fahdi/theme-my-login/readme.txt

 == Frequently Asked Questions ==

-Please visit http://www.jfarthing.com/support if you have any questions, concerns, suggestions or problems.
+Please visit http://www.jfarthing.com/docs/Theme_My_Login first and then visit http://www.jfarthing.com/support if you have any questions, concerns, suggestions or problems.

 == Changelog ==